 A customer was looking to achieve a higher level of containment in their dry granulation process as the drug they produce is highly potent and hazardous to operators.
-Critical to the success of the project was to preserve containment during the charging, discharging and cleaning processes.
+Critical to the success of the project was preserving containment during the charging, discharging and cleaning processes.

 It’s all in the design detail

-The CCS320 was perfect for the project as it is the most compact Roll Compactor on the market and all the process parts are on the front making them more easy to access.
+The CCS320 was perfect for the project as it is the most compact Roll Compactor on the market and all the process parts are on the front making them easier to access.

 Rapid Transfer Ports (RTPs) are used to safely deliver fresh powder and take out the granules.